-G. Individuals shall make use of technology and instrumentation consistent with accepted professional guidelines in their areas of practice.
-When such technology is not available, an appropriate referral may be made.
+G. Individuals shall use technology and instrumentation consistent with accepted professional guidelines in their areas of practice.
+When such technology is warranted but not available, an appropriate referral should be made.

 H. Individuals shall ensure that all technology and instrumentation used to provide services or to conduct research and scholarly activities are in proper working order and are properly calibrated.

-Individuals shall honor their responsibility to the public when advocating for the unmet communication and swallowing needs of the public and shall provide accurate information involving any aspect of the professions.
+In their professional role, individuals shall act with honesty and integrity when engaging with the public and shall provide accurate information involving any aspect of the professions.

-A. Individuals shall not misrepresent their credentials, competence, education, training, experience, and scholarly contributions.
+A. Individuals shall not misrepresent their credentials, competence, education, training, experience, or scholarly contributions.

-B. Individuals shall avoid engaging in conflicts of interest whereby personal, financial, or other interest or relationship could influence their objectivity, competence, or effectiveness in performing professional responsibilities.
+B. Individuals shall avoid engaging in conflicts of interest whereby a personal, professional, financial, or other interest or relationship could influence their objectivity, competence, or effectiveness in performing professional responsibilities.
 If such conflicts of interest cannot be avoided, proper disclosure and management is required.

-E. Individuals’ statements to the public shall provide accurate and complete information about the nature and management of communication disorders, about the professions, about professional services, about products for sale, and about research and scholarly activities.
+E. Individuals’ statements to the public shall provide accurate information regarding the professions, professional services and products, and research and scholarly activities.

-F. Individuals’ statements to the public shall adhere to prevailing professional norms and shall not contain misrepresentations when advertising, announcing, and promoting their professional services and products and when reporting research results.
+F. Individuals’ statements to the public shall adhere to prevailing professional standards and shall not contain misrepresentations when advertising, announcing, or promoting their professional services, products, or research.

 G. Individuals shall not knowingly make false financial or nonfinancial statements and shall complete all materials honestly and without omission.

-A. Individuals shall work collaboratively, when appropriate, with members of one’s own profession and/or members of other professions to deliver the highest quality of care.
+A. Individuals shall work collaboratively with members of their own profession and/or members of other professions, when appropriate, to deliver the highest quality of care.

-B. Individuals shall exercise independent professional judgment in recommending and providing professional services when an administrative mandate, referral source, or prescription prevents keeping the welfare of persons served paramount.
+B. Individuals shall exercise independent professional judgment in recommending and providing professional services when an administrative directive, referral source, or prescription prevents them from keeping the welfare of persons served paramount.

-C. Individuals’ statements to colleagues about professional services, research results, and products shall adhere to prevailing professional standards and shall contain no misrepresentations.
+C. Individuals’ statements to colleagues about professional services, products, or research results shall adhere to prevailing professional standards and shall contain no misrepresentations.